-Oversight responsibility of Sport and Recreation Portfolio Committee
+Oversight responsibility of Sports, Arts and Culture Portfolio Committee

-The Sport and Recreation Portfolio Committee is responsible for the oversight of the Department of Sport and Recreation as well as the following statutory entities:
+The Sports, Arts and Culture Portfolio Committee is responsible for oversight of the Department of Sports, Arts and Culture as well as the following statutory entities:

 Working in Committees allows Parliament to:

 -Increase the amount of work that can be done

 -Ensure that issues can be debated in more detail than in plenary sessions

 -Increase the level of participation of Members of Parliament (MPs) in discussions

 -Enable MPs to develop expertise and in-depth knowledge of the specific Committee's area of work